 First place has him feeling better.

-Cousins threw for 329 yards and two touchdowns filling in for an injured Griffin, leading Washington to its fifth consecutive win, 38-21 over the Cleveland Browns on Sunday.
+Cousins threw for 329 yards and two touchdowns filling in for an injured Griffin, leading Washington to its fifth straight win, 38-21 over the Cleveland Browns on Sunday.

-"I was not happy with the decision," Griffin said, who was informed Saturday night of the plan to start Cousins.
+"I was not happy with the decision," said Griffin, who was informed Saturday night of the plan to start Cousins.
 "That's the decision they went with and I respect that.
 It doesn't mean I have to necessarily like it.
 I feel like I could have played this week, next week, the week after.
 But that's not my decision."

 Last week, Cousins came off the bench after Griffin got hurt against Baltimore and rallied the Redskins to an overtime win.
 Cousins was behind center from the start of this one and delivered a performance that extended Washington's longest winning streak since 2007 and moved the Redskins into a tie with the New York Giants atop the NFC East.

 Afterward, Griffin expressed disappointment at not suiting up, but Washington's win took out some of the sting.

 "We're in first place in our division now, and it was a great business trip for us," Griffin said.
 "I got healthier by not playing, we won the game and put ourselves in position to control our own destiny."

 Shurmur said Griffin's absence didn't change Washington's attack.

 Wearing a burgundy warmup suit instead of his No. 10 jersey, Griffin, who sustained a mild sprain in the fourth quarter last week, cheered from the sideline as Cousins kept the Redskins moving toward the playoffs.

 Griffin practiced all week and assumed he would start up until he was informed by coach Mike Shanahan during a meeting.